michodgs25/Somerset-Trails/README.md

 ----

+## Functional testing
+*To ensure each feature works as intended, I manually tested each section from navigation bar to the footer icon links.

+   - Summary:
+   *""*

+ #### Read full manual walk-through of each feature and how is should work here:

+ ----

+## Code validity

 ### Testing Code validity - iiii.
 Tested html and css code formatting with https://validator.w3.org/ - done by copying& pasting the code via direct input into the site text box.